Matheus-OAMK/Rulers/README.md

 ### UI/UX
 - Figma
-- Sqoosh (For image type and size settings)
+- Squoosh (For image type and size settings)
 - Ionicons (For icons)
-- League of Legends (For character visuals and informations)
+- League of Legends (For character visuals and information)